vitessio/website/content/en/docs/19.0/user-guides/configuration-advanced/createlookupvindex.md

 * Note that each primary tablet will start streams from each source tablet, for a total of 4 streams in this case.

-Lets observe the VReplication streams that got created using the `vtctldclient Workflow show` command.
+Lets observe the VReplication streams that got created using the `show` sub-command.

 {{< info >}}
 The created vreplication workflow will have a generated name of `<target_table_name>_vdx`.